nkomirisetti/onboarding/README.md

 ## Accessing Photos

 ### Web Access
-Access photos through your web browser at: [photos.komirisetti.com](photos.komirisetti.com)
+Access photos through your web browser at: [photos.komirisetti.com](photos.komirisetti.com) using your Google account to sign in.

 ### Mobile Access
 1. Download the Immich app from the [App Store](https://apps.apple.com/us/app/immich/id1613945652)